Profiles

 As a web designer, he has developed various websites with strong emphasis on marketing niche services and raising awareness for non-government organisations.

-As a media consultant, Julian has extended corporate writing services to companies such as IBM, HP, Accenture and Nestlé.
+As a consultant, Julian has extended his services to multinationals such as IBM, HP, Accenture, Nestlé and Malaysian companies Maxis and Proton.

 Julian is the co-founder of media training, consultancy and news writing services company Trinetizen Media Sdn Bhd.